Flushuine/Flushuine/README.md

 Hi 👋, I’m @Flushuine.
-I am a backend developer who is thirsty for knowledge, flexible, and perfectionist.
+I am a backend developer

-👀 Currently, I am familiar with NodeJS and Laravel.

 You can reach me on LinkedIn: